WHAT IS THE CHASE 5/24 RULE AND WHY DOES IT MATTER?

 • Remove yourself as an Authorized User before applying for a new card.
 If you get denied for a card that you are an authorized user on, call the Chase reconsideration line at 888-270-2127 and ask them to remove you as an authorized user.

 • Focus on business cards that do not count towards your 5/24 status.
 Most people are eligible to apply for business credit cards.
-I have an entire Highlight on my Instagram on how to qualify and apply for a Business card.

 • Take a break from applying for credit cards until one falls off your credit report